RV (film): Plot

 Todd calls Bob and demands that he return the next day to repeat the presentation to the entire Alpine Soda staff.
 However, the RV's parking brake fails again and sends it rolling into a mountain lake.
-Bob spills the beans on the true purpose of the trip.
-He explains that he fears for his job and the Munros' standard of living.
-Determined, he retrieves a bicycle from the sunken RV to make his way to the meeting.
+Bob is forced to confess the true purpose of the trip to his family, explaining that he fears losing his job and their standard of living.
+Taken aback, the family refuses to accompany him, leaving him to make his way to the meeting alone on a bike recovered from the RV.
 The Gornickes appear and pick up the Munros.
-Along the way, the families bond; Bob catches up to them, reconciling with everyone.
+Along the way, the two families bond; Bob spots them together from a distance on the road.
+Deciding his family is more important than his job, he catches up to them and reconciles with everyone.
+In return, the Gornickes drive him the rest of the way to the meeting.

-At the Alpine Soda headquarters, Bob steps in front of the workforce and pitches the takeover to them.
-Following an epiphany, however, he encourages their independence, aware that Todd would ruin the brand.
-In retaliation, Todd fires Bob.
-However, Bob tells Todd that he quits anyway, now finally realizing his true nature.
-The Munros, on their way home in their sodden and battered RV, are stopped by a police officer on behalf of the Alpine Soda owners, who offer Bob a job overseeing their company's expansion.
-The RV's parking brake fails again, flattening the police car and the company owners' car.
+At the Alpine Soda headquarters, Bob begins to pitch the takeover to the staff; halfway through, he has an epiphany and encourages their independence, aware that Todd would ruin the brand.
+In retaliation, Todd fires Bob; Carl angrily throws to the ground and tackles him, making him a hero.
+Then Bob retorts that he quits anyway.
+On their way home in the sodden and battered RV, the Munros are stopped by a police officer on behalf of the Alpine Soda owners, who offer Bob a job overseeing their company's expansion.
+The RV's parking brake fails again, flattening the police car and the Alpine Soda company owners' car.

-During the credits, the two families are shown dancing to and singing "Route 66".
+During the credits, the two families are shown dancing and singing along to "Route 66".